-The LRT Application Cartridge was launched in the U.S. in April 2018.
-It is an FDA cleared Application Cartridge for the fully automated detection of 46 targets, consisting of 36 microorganisms and 10 antibiotic resistance markers, for lower respiratory tract infections and severe cases of pneumonia with a total of 29 PCR assays combined in 8 multiplexed PCR reactions.
+The LRT Application Cartridge was launched in the United States in April 2018.
+It is an FDA cleared Application Cartridge for the fully automated detection of 46 targets, consisting of 36 microorganisms and 10 antibiotic resistance markers, for lower respiratory tract infections and severe cases of pneumonia with a total of 29 PCR assays combined in eight multiplexed PCR reactions.
 Although similar in most respects to the HPN Application Cartridge, the LRT differs from the HPN in its pathogen reporting due to FDA reporting requirements.
 In accordance with De Novo request that was granted by the FDA in April 2018, the initial label claim covers the use of LRT with tracheal aspirate samples only and has cleared 19 pathogens as well as 10 antibiotic resistance marker assays.
+The LRT BAL Application Cartridge for BAL samples was cleared by FDA in December 2019.